WPSurfer.com

 Super Firewall MU – Plugin: Version #1

-This plugin is a firewall for WordPress designed to protect against a variety of threats.
-It works by checking the requested URI and query string for specific patterns associated with potentially malicious activity.
+This plugin is a firewall for WordPress designed to protect against a variety of threats related to PHP files

 The firewall allows for excluding certain IP addresses from these checks.